Keith012/Intel-People-Counter-App/WRITEUP (1).md

 ## Comparing Model Performance

 I used 3 models namely:

 1)ssd_mobilenet_v2_coco

 2)faster_rcnn_inception_v2_coco

 3)ssd_inception_v2_coco

-This is how they compare
+This is how they compare:

 SIZE

 1)The size of the frozen inference graph of the ssd mobilenet V2 before conversion was 69.7MB the post conversion size was 67.5MB
 2)The size of the frozen inference graph of the faster rcnn inception model before conversion was 54.6MB the post-conversion size was 50.6MB
 3)The size of the  frozen inference graph of the ssd inception model before conversion was 97.3MB the post-converison size was 95.2MB

 INFERENCE TIME

 The threshold was 0.5
 Under the above threshold;
 1)ssd mobilenet inference time was at an average of about 60ms pre-conversion and 70 post-conversion